juntao/arenztopia/content/news/Issue 26.md

 This is a follow-up story to the cover story of [Issue 25](https://www.arenztopia.com/news/issue-25/).
 It contains new facts and details.

-After the investigation ended on Wednesday, authorities compensated families.
+After the investigation ended on Wednesday, authorities compensated families with 750,000 Arenzos each.
 The driver of the second semi truck has died.
 Foul play has been ruled out, and the sedan was revealed to be a valuable, brand-new AEV Bravery.
 AEV Braverys are some of the most expensive yet normal-looking sedans on the road today.
-They can fetch prices of up to 350,000 dollars, and authorities have compensated that money.
+They can fetch prices of up to 700,000 Arenzos, and authorities have compensated that money.
 The names of the people killed in the crash have not been revealed.

 ## Mayor's Birthday Celebration Leaked
 By Owen Miyazoi